-The natural gas network pricing is covered by ex ante regulation.
-Energy Market Authority gave a decision on the pricing methodology for the natural gas transmission network pricing during autumn 2009 to be applied during the 4-year regulatory period (2010-2013).
-At the end of the regulatory period the Energy Market Authority will give a decision on whether the pricing of transmission network services provided by Gasum Oy has been reasonable during the regulatory period.
+The natural gas network pricing is covered by ex-ante regulation.
+Energy Market Authority gave a decision on the pricing methodology for the natural gas network pricing in 2009 to be applied during the 4-year regulatory period (2010-2013).
+At the end of the regulatory period the Energy Market Authority will give a decision on whether the pricing of network services provided by natural gas network operators has been reasonable during the regulatory period.
 This is a normal procedure required by the Natural Gas Market Act and it is based on the financial information covering the whole regulatory period.